maxsavitsky/MalinkaTerminalStatus/README.md

         --services-list=<path>
                 This file describes the services whose status should be displayed.
-                Each service is described by a separate line in the format id:name id should be identifier of service in systemctl
+                Each service is described by a separate content in the format id:name id should be identifier of service in systemctl
                 Note: Works only on linux